Planning a Road Trip in the Yukon

-The ACF is Hosted at the Kwanlin Dun Cultural Centre in Whitehorse.
+The local native groups host the ACF at the Kwanlin Dun Cultural Centre in Whitehorse.
 It usually takes place at the end of June to the beginning of July.
 Come and celebrate the local First Nations art, culture, and maybe learn a thing or two!

 Available Light Film Festival

 The ALFF Showcases Canada’s talent in on-screen productions as well as promoting film in northern Canada.
-To attend ALFF, be in Whitehorse early-mid February.
+To attend ALFF, be in Whitehorse early to mid February.

 Atlin Arts and Music Fest

 The Atlin Arts and Music Fest takes place in mid to late July.
 There is local music, art and films to experience.

 Yukon Quest International Sled Dog Race

 An annual dog sled taking place in February between Fairbanks, Alaska and Whitehorse, Yukon.